Skip to main content

 With eduVPN, organizations connected to the GARR network have the opportunity to provide their employees, students, and researchers with access to a private corporate network for accessing resources located within the local network.

-To use the service in “Institute Access” mode and ensure access to the corporate VPN, the organization must handle the configuration procedures on its own.
+To use the service in "Institute Access" mode and ensure access to the company VPN, the organization must take care of the configuration procedures on its own following the instructions on the website https://www.eduvpn.org/how-to-deploy-eduvpn

 EduVPN